Introduction to OSC

 The Syndication Process

-Before going online, OSC will outline the syndicator’s strategy and their view on the market.
-OSC will prepare an information memo (IM) describing the terms of the transactions.
+Before going online, we will outline the strategy and our view on the market.
+We will prepare an information memo (IM) describing the terms of the transactions.
 The IM typically will include an executive summary, investment considerations, a list of terms and conditions, an industry overview, and a financial model.

-OSC will solicit informal feedback from potential investors on their appetite for the deal and the price at which they are willing to invest.
-Once this intelligence has been gathered, OSC will formally market the deal to potential investors.
-OSC will distribute most IMs—along with other information the IM typically contains the following sections:
+We will solicit informal feedback from potential investors on their appetite for the deal and the price at which they are willing to invest.
+Once this intelligence has been gathered, we will formally market the deal to potential investors.
+We distribute most IMs—along with other information that typically contains the following sections:

 The executive summary will include a description of the issuer, an overview of the transaction and